Random Drug Testing

 A true random selection will require employers to use a statistically random generator, which will ensure an equal probability of selection for individual screening for all employees.

-Limiting time between notifying an employee and the actual testing is important to reduce the possibility of the employee evading detection.
-The less time the employee has to prepare the harder it is for them to cheat.
-The recommended amount of time between notification and testing should only be the amount of time it will take the employee to get from the business to the testing facility.
-If a worker does not make it to the testing facility within the allotted time, then it should be considered a refusal to test.
+Limiting the time between notifying an employee and the actual testing is important to reduce the possibility of the employee evading detection.
+The less time the employee has to prepare, the harder it is for them to cheat.
+The recommended amount of time between notification and testing should be the time it takes the employee to travel from the business to the testing facility.
+If a worker fails to arrive at the testing facility within the allotted time, it should be considered a refusal to test.

-Employers and managers who are responsible for drug and alcohol testing notifications should remain up-to-date with the testing clinic’s hours and policies.
+Employers and managers responsible for drug and alcohol testing notifications should stay up-to-date with the testing clinic’s hours and policies.
 For example, sending an employee for a random test with only 15 minutes before closing time could jeopardize the test.

-It is important to follow state and federal requirements, as laws may vary.
-If an organization does not follow drug and alcohol testing regulations and remain compliant they may face costly fines.
+It is essential to comply with state and federal requirements, as laws may vary from one jurisdiction to another.
+If an organization does not follow drug and alcohol testing regulations and remain compliant, they may face costly fines.

 Employees should be notified as discreetly as possible and according to your company policy.
 Only a select number of people should have access to the selection list to enforce confidentiality and maintain the element of surprise.
-Employers should follow best practices and procedures to ensure that the employee has no chance of receiving advanced notice of selection.
+Employers should follow best practices and procedures to ensure that the employee cannot receive advanced notice of selection.
 DISA offers customizable DER access, enabling specific privileges to certain users.
 For example, one user might have access to only order drug tests, while others can only view test results.

 Policies must be in place for employers when an employee is unavailable for testing.